Prepares students to work as part of a team of surgeons and registered nurses in the operating room.

 Physical Activity Requirements: Students cannot require use of assistive devices.
 This occupation requires the ability to stand, sit, and walk for extended periods of time and to lift and hold 50 pounds.
 Students must be able to meet these physical requirements in order to complete lab requirements, be assigned to a clinical rotation and get a job in this field.

 Employability Requirements: Most employers prefer national certification.
 Seven hours of AIDS education and training as required under WAC 246-939.
-A comprehensive background check will be conducted to screen for prior convictions prior to state licensing.
+A comprehensive background check will be conducted to screen for prior convictions prior to state registration.
 Persons with some types of criminal convictions may not be eligible for employment.

 Note: This program requires that all general education courses be completed prior to beginning the first quarter of SURG courses.
 General education courses are CAH 102, CAH 105, BIOL& 175 or higher A&P, SOC& 101, ENGL& 101, and MAT 108 or higher math.